-- Past experience on projects of similar type and complexity and documented record of performance on KYTC projects - as documented in the proposal and supplied by KYTC from previous project evaluations.
-(Maximum 70 Points) - Number of crews a firm can supply with automatic hammers, up to a maximum of four crews.
-(A minimum crew is considered to be two people, drill and all equipment needed to perform drilling operations) (1 crew - 2 points, 2 crews - 4 points, 3 crews - 6 points, 4 crews - 10 Points). - 3.
+- 1. Past record of performance on projects similar in type and complexity.
+(70 Points) - 2.
+Number of crews a firm can supply with automatic hammers, up to a maximum of four crews.
+A minimum crew is considered to be two people, drill and all equipment needed to perform drilling operations.
+(10 Points) - 3.
 The ability for a firm to supply track mounted drills with automatic hammers.
+(10 Points) - 4.
+Ability to provide drilling services in January and February.
+(10 Points) - 5.
+Knowledge of the locality and familiarity of the general geographic area.
+(2 Points)